nickyiliwang0000/h/git-and-command-line/git-collaboration.md

 This is where you'll write the code that creates a feature for your website.
 Let's toss an `h1` in `index.html`.

+Going forward, the names of your branches should logically reflect the type of work being done.
+For example, a task to implement a site footer could be completed on a branch called `add-site-footer`.
+A branch name should help distinguish it from any other.

 ## When you're ready to commit your changes

 Add, commit, and push the change we made to the `myFeatureBranch` branch on GitHub: